ravijaanthony/LumiSign/README.md

 ## Citation

-If you use this work, please cite the INCLUDE dataset:
+If you use the dataset, please cite the INCLUDE dataset:

 ```bibtex
 @inproceedings{10.1145/3394171.3413528,